QuSpin/QuSpin/conda.recipe/README.md

 `conda install conda-build anaconda-client` # if using miniconda

-% upload omp build: screws up number of downloads `anaconda upload -u weinbe58 (path_to_zip)`
+% upload omp build: screws up downloads stats on anaconca cloud `anaconda upload -u weinbe58 (path_to_zip)`

 % automatic upload # do NOT use